DelineaXPM/dsv-k8s/README.md

 must exist in the above mentioned Role mappings that the webhook is configured to use.
 If it is absent then the _default_ mapping is used.

-The `setAnnotation`, `addAnnoation` and `updateAnnotation` contain the path to the DSV Secret that will be used to modified the k8s Secret being admitted.
+The `setAnnotation`, `addAnnotation` and `updateAnnotation` contain the path to the DSV Secret that will be used to modified the k8s Secret being admitted.

-* `addAnnotation` adds missing fields without overrwriting or removing existing fields.
+* `addAnnotation` adds missing fields without overwriting or removing existing fields.
 * `updateAnnotation` adds and overwrites existing fields but does not remove fields.
 * `setAnnotation` overwrites fields and removes fields that do not exist in the DSV Secret.

-Only one of these should be specified on any given k8s Secret, however, if more than one are defined then the order of precendence is `setAnnotation` then `addAnnotation` then `updateAnnotation`.
+Only one of these should be specified on any given k8s Secret, however, if more than one are defined then the order of precedence is `setAnnotation` then `addAnnotation` then `updateAnnotation`.

 ### Examples